Lemon lovers, this homemade Lemon Velvet Cake recipe is for you!

 This easy, flavorful lemon buttercream frosting is a snap to make, as it is based on our classic vanilla buttercream recipe.
 It consists of butter, powdered sugar, a bit of milk, lemon extract, and lemon zest.

-The lemon zest is optional- aside from adding the tiny flecks of zest in the buttercream, the oils in the lemon peel will give a boost of lemon flavor.
+The lemon zest is optional- aside from adding the tiny flecks of zest in the lemon frosting, the oils from the lemon peel will give a boost of lemon flavor.

 Assembling the Lemon Cake